dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ### 5.4.1. describe()
 - Define a test suite (group of related tests)
 - The `describe(string, function)` function defines what we call a Test Suite, a collection of individual Test Specs
+- Usually with describe block we define/describe - name of the current component to test
 - e.g.
  ```
  describe('test-suite-name', () => {